bodiddlie/bodiddlie.github.io/_posts/2016-06-21-ng-2-toh-with-ngrx-suite.md

 {% endhighlight %}

 `HeroListState` is the representation of the shape of the state that this reducer will produce.
 In this instance it's just an array of `Hero` objects.
-In the real world, you would probably include some other info in this such as if the list is currently loading or not, so you can display a spinner or something.
-We then setup an initial state of an empty array.
+In the real world, you would probably include some other info, such as if the list is currently loading or not, so you can display something like a spinner.
+We then set up an initial state of an empty array.
 We use this below as a default parameter to the function, so that we always have a valid state coming in to the function.